bosniankicks/datadome-interstital-api/README.md

 # Datadome Interstitial API Python

 ## How It Works
     - Based off a post request in python, the user can choose to send a proxy (if not running localhost) and the URL for the cookie wanted.
-In return the scripts will send the user the response data including the useragent,proxy,url, and the cookie of the solve within 3-5 seconds.
+    - In return the scripts will send the user the response data including the useragent,proxy,url, and the cookie of the solve within 3-5 seconds.
 ## Why
-    - I recently dropped a CloudFlare API, and wanted to replicate the idea for Datadome. although reversal gens are extremely quicker, I wanted to have something for others to use for free :)
+    - I recently dropped a CloudFlare API, and wanted to replicate the idea for Datadome
+    - Although reversal gens are extremely quicker, I wanted to have something for others to use for free :)

 ## Usage